louisguitton/guitton.co-hugo/content/posts/ml-engineer-stack.md

 - Creating the Data Repository
   - Use `S3` data lake or a combined `Redshift` DWH + S3 Lake
-  - do the S3 buckets used as data repository have lifecycle configurations?
+  - do the S3 buckets used have lifecycle configurations?
   - think about the price vs fast loading time tradeoff and consider using:
       - `FSx Lustre`
       - `EFS`
       - `EBS`
 - Writing the Data Ingestion
   - consider staying outside of `Apache Spark` when possible
         - ingest from DWH to S3: use `dbt` + `UNLOAD` command of Redshift
         - ingest from S3 to S3 using python FaaS (e.g. `pandas` or `dask`)
   - orchestrate those batch transformations with `Apache Airflow`
   - default back to Spark when its value-add trumps the complexity overhead (e.g. `pyspark.sql.functions.explode`)
   - use parquet for the data lake default format (see [my other post]({{< ref "athena-serving-layer.md" >}}))
   - if batch ingesting (and transforming) in Spark, use `Glue` over `EMR`
   - for streaming, default to `Kinesis` and think of those 3 use cases:
         - use `Kinesis Firehose` to ingest into S3, and then transform in batches
         - use `Kinesis Data Analytics` to run ML models on the stream (e.g. RandomCutForest on the clickstream data for fraud detection)
         - use `Kinesis Client Library` to read the data off the stream in other services like EMR
 - Writing the Data Transformation
     - I leverage SQL as much as possible using `dbt`
     - I default to python FaaS using `pandas` and over python data stack libraries if SQL is unpractical or unnecessary complicated
     - I default to Spark in Glue if all of those fail

 ## Part 2: Exploratory Data Analysis